 The normal cost rate is developed in Table 6.
-Table 7 illustrates the development of the contribution rate for amortization of the unfunded actuarial accrued liability.
-Table 8 explains the development of the total actuarial contribution rate.
+Table 7 illustrates the development of the contribution rate for amortization of the unfunded actuarial accrued liability shown in Table 5.
+Table 9 explains the development of the total actuarial contribution rate.